beckym223/manual_work/E6_long_edited.md

 have economists made such systematic omis- sions?
 The omission of norms from macroeco- nomics, as well as from economics more
-84 Also, COLA clauses are asymmetrically positive.
-See footnote 79 above.
-85 Empirically there is a theoretical puzzle of excess  sensitivity to monetary shocks (Lawrence J. Christiano,  Martin Eichenbaum, and Charles L. Evans 1998).
-Christina and David Romer (1989) have shown that such a response  occurs with lags that would be surprisingly long if expected  monetary shocks were always neutralized.

 ### ---Economics-2007-0-26.txt---